PaloAltoNetworks/SkilletBuilder/validation_skillet_basic/README.md

 The validation configuration uses the skilletBuilder tutorial configuration in this repo with an EDL, tag, and security policy skillet.

-## does a named EDL exists using an input variable
+## does a named EDL exists use an input variable

 Uses `attribute_present` to look for an EDL by matching a var input name and return `True` if found.